imaginary-png/youtube-dl-gui/README.md

 This gets the job done if you want a graphical interface to download videos - particularly Youtube and Twitch, as these are websites I've personally tested.

-Other sites will more than likely work, but I can't guarantee anything.
+Other sites will more than likely work, but I only really began development with youtube in mind, then twitch vods.

 Works with twitch livestreams, but you have to wait for the stream to end, if you cancel mid-way it will not save the file properly and will result in an unwatchable video.
 Unlike via CLI.

-Each website potentially has it's own quirks for what formats + audio-video streams are available, and for what youtube-dl outputs which can make it difficult to cover all cases without thorough planning / testing.
-I only really began development with youtube in mind, then twitch vods.

 ## info
 Download Page: